 ESL, English as a Second Language, is a program designed to assist students whose first language is not English.
 The focus of ESL is to help students become proficient in English for both social and academic situations.
 Students entering the program take an oral, written, reading and hearing assessment to assess their level of proficiency in English.
 In order to exit this program, students must pass all four parts of the test with a level of fluent English.
-For further information or questions, please contact our Kindergarten through 2nd Grade ESL Teacher, Ms. Elin Nagel (enagel@wcpss.net) or our 3rd through 5th Grade ESL Teacher, Ms. Danielle Perry (dperry@wcpss.net).
+For further information or questions, please contact our ESL Teacher, Ms. Danielle Perry (dperry@wcpss.net).